GSA/idmanagement.gov/_pages/contribute.md

 ## Thanks

-The contributing framework, the licensing framework, and the idea for providing this content as open-source are based on work from [18F](https://18f.gsa.gov/){:target="_blank"}{:rel="noopener noreferrer"}.
+The contributing framework, the licensing framework, and the idea for providing this content as open-source are based on work from [the 18F office](https://18f.gsa.gov/){:target="_blank"}{:rel="noopener noreferrer"}.

 ## Open an Issue